 This color goes beyond the trends in the world of design and "is really a reflection of what is needed in our world today" argues Laurie Pressman, Vice President of the Pantone Color Institute.

 The Pantone Color Institute was founded in 1962.
 It is a consultancy that has been forecasting global color trends since 2000.
 It is in charge of advising companies on their colors in the identity of the brand and in the development of their products.
 They also do consulting on how to use color as a strategic asset for sales.
-They are based on the psychology and emotion of color, as well as taking into account their power to develop design strategies.
+They are based on the psychology and emotion of color, as well as taking IGNORE INTO account their power to develop design strategies.

 Artists like Prince, David Bowie and Jimi Hendrix carried purple tones that brought violet to the forefront of pop culture.
 This color has been granted, through history, an altitude value.